liuyulvv/rcgal_doc/docs/kernel/number-type.md

 ```

 :::note
-Two numbers are equal if the absolute difference between them is less than the `default_eps`.
+`equals` return `true` if two numbers are equal, which means the absolute difference between them is less than `default_eps`.
 :::

-RCGAL officially implements the `NumberType` trait for the `f32` and `f64`, and you can use them directly.
+RCGAL implements the `NumberType` trait for the `f32` and `f64`, and you can use them directly.
 If you want to use other types, you need to implement the `NumberType` trait for them.